amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 There are many approaches to experimenting with Hex-a-Pawn.
 One series of experiments might be the following:

-1. Compile `HexBoard.java` and run it as a program.
-Play a few games against the computer.
-You may wish to modify the size of the board.
-Very little is known about the games larger than 3x3.
+1. Run `HexBoard` and play a few games against the computer.
+If you wish to modify the size of the board, very little is known about the games larger than 3x3.

 2. Implement a `GameTree` class.
 This class should have a constructor that,